DIY Home Repair In Less Than An Hour

 3. Patch Up a Leaky Faucet

 If you notice water spilling out of your faucet or dribbling down the side, there’s likely a problem with the seal around the pipe.
 To fix it, unscrew the faucet handle, remove the washer and nut, and replace them with new ones.
 Then tighten everything back up using pliers.
+However, if the leaks persist, you might need to call for a Sydney pipe relining service as there could be a piping issue that you have missed.

 4. Adjust a Porch Swing